What is sarcoma?

-My 42 years’ experience tells me that Sarcomas are notoriously “tricky” tumours and therefore are often misdiagnosed.
+My 47 years’ cancer service experience has shown me that Sarcomas are notoriously “tricky” tumours and therefore are often misdiagnosed.
 Before now we have not had the diagnostic capability to go to deeper levels of diagnosis of Sarcomas.

 Specific genomic testing targeted at sarcoma diagnosis is now available in Australia.
 We can assist you to connect with the only test used clinically in Australia for diagnosis and screening for sarcomas.
 As well tissue from other countries can be sent to Australia for testing.

 Most of us have heard of genetics and how diseases can be inherited through genes passed down through our families.
 We know that genes work in groups and their activity is influenced by a huge variety of environmental and other factors.

 We also now know that the DNA between your genes is also very important.
 Every healthy cell in your body has a complete set of genes.
 One set of all these genes (plus the DNA between the genes) is called a genome.
 Genomics is the study of the whole genome, what it’s made up of and how it works.